KosherJava/zmanim/new-yerushalmi-dev-notes/README.txt

 This directory contains scripts and files to help convert yerushalmi daf yomi tables to usable code

+I am not sure what names to use for the new scedual
+I have used NEW and in some places ORIG hebcal.com apparently went with vilna and shottenstien please pick better namming if you think appropreate (orig/vilnam    new/shottenstien/artscroll/oxvihadar)

 README.txt - this file
 ArtScrollPdf - original attempt to extract data from Artscroll PDF hebcal.com   - more files from website of same name - not used at this time